kaberi-ftm/numerical-methods-console-app/README.md

 5. The vector x is the solution to the system.

 ### 5. Discussion and Comparison
-- Provides a direct solution without iterative methods.
-- Less efficient for large systems compared to elimination or decomposition methods.
-- Useful for small systems and theoretical understanding.
-- Forms the basis for advanced linear algebra concepts and applications.
+ Provides a direct solution without iterative methods.
+Less efficient for large systems compared to elimination or decomposition methods.
+Useful for small systems and theoretical understanding.Forms the basis for advanced linear algebra concepts and applications.

 #### Inverse Matrix Code
 ```cpp